1. Writing a Multi Layer Feedforward Neural Network from Scratch

 """

-A method of FFL to find derivative of given activation function.
+A method of FFL to find the derivative of a given activation function.

 """